mgks/webflow-module/README.md

 # STRATEGY SESSION
   Plans - Ordering/Reordering/Adding/Removing the following points
-  Target Audience - Selecting the audience you want to attract to your website Offerings - What services/products your website offers Communication - Communication channels to be made available to your users/visiters Identity - Finalize website identity and body persona
+  Target Audience - Selecting the audience you want to attract to your website Offerings - Services/products going to be placed on the website Communication - Communication channels to be made available to your users/visiters Identity - Finalize website identity and body persona